cxl-reskit/cxl-reskit/benchmarks/README.md

 performance.
 It is not open source, but can be freely downloaded from [this website](https://www.intel.com/content/www/us/en/developer/articles/tool/intelr-memory-latency-checker.html).

-`mlc` only tests local DRAM and CXL memory via NUMA.
+`mlc` only tests system DRAM and CXL memory via NUMA.
 It cannot be used to test CXL memory that is in device DAX mode.

 ```shell